Best Aquariums in Georgia

-Due to past history of maritime commerce of Georgia and its geographical location in the Black Sea coast, there are many aquariums in Georgia which they keep indigenous sea creatures there.
+Due to the past history of the maritime commerce of Georgia and its geographical location on the Black Sea coast, many aquariums in Georgia keep indigenous sea creatures there.
 One of the most famous places to learn about sea life is the Georgia Aquarium.
 However, there are smaller educational institutions in this state that offer great experiences to both adults and children.
-Visiting these aquariums and museums can provide a good and memorable time for all members of the family.
+Visiting these aquariums and museums can provide a good and memorable time for all family members.

 The E.C.O.
 Center has one of the best educational aquariums in Georgia.
 It is located in Rome and Floyd County.
 This center operates every year from March to October.
-All the aquariums and reptilian sections available here have information on them and you can still get to ask the friendly staff to help you further.
+All the aquariums and reptilian sections available here have information on them, and you can still get to ask the friendly staff to help you further.
 This makes ECO a fantastic location for inspiring children to know more about native wildlife and Georgia’s ecology.

 Also, this center provides education regarding the water usage that this county extracts from its rivers.
 This educational center introduces participants and visitors to a wide range of wildlife that is solely native to the Northwest Georgia area.
 It is good to know that E.C.O.
-Center is more suitable for young children, however, adults can participate in some of the programs here like Speaker Series.
-Since there is no substantial public transport here, you need to either walk tor drive to Ridge Ferry Park and from there walk towards this center.
+Center is more suitable for young children; however, adults can participate in some of the programs here, like Speaker Series.
+Since there is no substantial public transport here, you need to either walk or drive to Ridge Ferry Park and, from there, walk towards this center.